 Plastic bottle caps: 10–500 years

 Bottle caps previously had to be separated from plastic bottles before they could be recycled, as caps and bottles are made from two different types of plastic.
-However, advancements in the industry mean that bottle caps can now be kept on.
+However, advancements in the industry mean that bottle caps can now be kept on for recycling.
 Bottle caps are made from high-density polyethylene and polypropylene, both of which can now be recycled.

 Apple cores: 2 months

-Apple cores don't take quite as long as banana peels and oranges to decompose.
-However, they remain intact longer than fruits and vegetables that are denser and have a higher water content.
-Once tossed in the garbage, an apple core takes about eight weeks to biodegrade.
+Apple cores don’t take quite as long as banana peels and oranges to decompose.
+However, they remain intact longer than fruits and vegetables that are denser and have higher water content.
+Once tossed into the garbage, an apple core takes about eight weeks to biodegrade.